 In order to ensure that the superficial loss rules will not apply to your clients who want to take advantage of their capital losses for tax purposes, clients simply need to wait 30 days from the time the investments are sold before repurchasing the same investment.

 However, is this always the case?
-Can your clients get back into the investments sooner without having the superficial loss rules apply?
+Can your clients repurchase investments sooner without having the superficial loss rules apply?
 To do this effectively, advisors and investors need to understand how and when the superficial loss rules apply.

 First, the superficial loss rules apply when an investment is sold and the ‘same or identical’ property is repurchased within 30 days.
-CRA has stated in the past that an identical property is one in which the properties are the same in all material respects, and that a prospective buyer would not have a preference for one investment over the other.
+The Canada Revenue Agency (CRA) has stated in the past that an identical property is one in which the properties are the same in all material respects, and that a prospective buyer would not have a preference for one investment over the other.

-For example, Kyle could consider repurchasing XYZ mutual fund in a corporate class version (assuming this option is available for Kyle).
-A corporate mutual fund is fundamentally very different from a mutual fund structured as a trust, and hence, they would not be considered identical properties.
-Therefore, by repurchasing the corporate class version of XYZ mutual fund, Kyle is able to maintain exposure to the same type of investment, yet avoid the superficial loss rules and claim the loss for tax purposes.
+One option for Kyle is to consider repurchasing XYZ mutual fund in a corporate class version (assuming this option is available).
+A corporate class mutual fund is fundamentally very different from a mutual fund structured as a trust, and hence, they would not be considered identical properties.
+Therefore, by repurchasing the corporate class version of XYZ mutual fund, Kyle is able to maintain exposure to the same type of investment yet avoid the superficial loss rules and claim the loss for tax purposes.

-Tax loss selling at this time of year is a value-added approach many advisors implement for their clients.
-Understanding the superficial loss rules and how to avoid them can go a long way to helping your clients minimize their income tax bill for 2010.
+Tax-loss selling is a value-added approach many advisors implement for their clients.
+Understanding the superficial loss rules and how to sidestep them can go a long way to helping your clients minimize their income tax bills.